Soccer or Football or Both?

-Before jumping head first into some of the many aspects that could come under the banner ‘Sport Psychology for Soccer‘ let’s establish facts.
+Before jumping into some of the many aspects that could come under the banner ‘Sport Psychology for Soccer‘ let’s establish facts.

 The correct full name of the sport still is Association Football.
 Soccer is a nickname and is seldom used outside of the US.
-Neither is wrong, but Football (or Fútbol, or Futebol, or all the other forms of the word) is the world-wide popular name of the sport.
+Neither is wrong, but Football (or Fútbol, or Futebol, or all the other forms of the word) is the worldwide popular name of the sport.

-Sport Psychology is Not Mental Health For Sport
+Sport Psychology is Not Just Mental Health For Sport

 This is not to imply that mental health is not linked with optimal performance in soccer or any other sport for that matter.
 Quite the opposite in fact.
 As sport psychologists and performance psychologists we do a lot of work assisting our sporting clients with their mental health.
 We do this because a) we can as registered psychologists and b) we know that it assists with both off-field and field areas.

-Sport Psychology for Soccer – Training
+Sport Psychology for Soccer – Training Tips

-Sport Psychology for Soccer – Match Day
+Sport Psychology for Soccer – Match Day Tips

 Unlike in training when it’s normal to be trying our hardest, for matches we are better off just being as relaxed as possible.
 Having a Relaxed Competition Mindset is one of the key aspects of match day mental toughness.
 One of the best ways to actually develop a Relaxed Competition Mindset is by targeting the hour or three before you start the whistle.
 This blog post from 2019 goes into a lot more detail about how you can develop a Pre Game Routine.